Special File Command Tags

 DEBUG=Y | N

 String to append to SQL statement along with program name and line number for debugging purposes.
-This must indicate the comment character(s) appropriate to the MySql.
+This must indicate the comment character(s) appropriate to MySQL/MariaDB.

 EXTROPT=xxxxx